cloudblog004/fantasticfoodies/content/en/posts/3057-recipe-of-super-quick-homemade-chicken-florentine.md

 Hey everyone, it is me, Dave, welcome to our recipe site.
 Today, we're going to make a distinctive dish, chicken florentine.
 One of my favorites food recipes.
 This time, I am going to make it a little bit tasty.
 This is gonna smell and look delicious.

 Recipe courtesy of Giada De Laurentiis.
 This Creamy Chicken Florentine recipe has tender pan-fried chicken coated in an amazing garlic What is Chicken Florentine?
-The &#34;Florentine&#34; style in cooking generally indicates that the dish has.
+The *Florentine* style in cooking generally indicates that the dish has.
 This Chicken Florentine is a classic comfort food recipe.

 chicken Florentine is one of the most favored of recent trending foods in the world.
 It is appreciated by millions every day.
 It is easy, it's fast, it tastes yummy. chicken Florentine is something which I have loved my entire life.
 They're fine and they look wonderful.